hoangsonww/Moodify-Emotion-Music-App/README.md

 Start with setting up and training the AI/ML models, as they will be required for the backend to function properly.

 Or, you can download the pre-trained models from the Google Drive links provided in the [Pre-Trained Models](#pre-trained-models) section.
+If you choose to do so, you can skip this section for now.

 1. **Clone the repository:**
    ```bash